Cutting Back on Sodium

 - most fresh or frozen (not processed) cuts of meat, poultry and fish without added salt water or saline

-Below is a list of foods that are usually high in sodium, along with some related tips to follow when you decide to include them in your meal plan.
+Below we’ve provided a list of foods that are usually high in sodium, along with some related tips to follow when you decide to include them in your meal plan.

 - Cheese — Use less cheese in your recipes and meals.
 When choosing which to buy, use the nutrition label to compare different cheeses, and opt for those that are lower in sodium.
 Fresh mozzarella packed in water and Swiss cheese are usually on the low end.

-- Processed, cured, or smoked meats — Limit these types of meat.
+- Processed or cured meats — Limit these types of meat.
 This includes hot dogs, bologna, salami, bacon, and sausage products.
 Instead, choose fresh or frozen meats and poultry, fresh fish, and plant-based protein sources like tofu or dried beans.

-- Other deli meats (chicken, ham, roast beef, turkey) — Choose reduced-sodium varieties and watch portion sizes.
-When you make sandwiches, use 2-3 slices and then add other healthy, lower-sodium ingredients like mustard, avocado, lettuce, tomato, cucumber, and/or hummus.
+- Other deli meats (chicken, ham, roast beef, turkey) — Choose reduced-sodium varieties and be careful of portion size.
+When you make sandwiches, use 2-3 slices and then add other healthy, lower-sodium ingredients like: avocado, lettuce, tomato, cucumber, and/or hummus.
 When you can, prepare fresh meats or poultry on the weekend and use it for sandwiches throughout the week.

-- Many condiments (especially soy sauce, store-bought dressings/marinades, tomato or spaghetti sauce, and teriyaki sauce —There are also other condiments that can be a significant source of sodium if you have too much.
+- Many condiments (especially soy sauce, dressings/marinades, tomato or spaghetti sauce, and teriyaki sauce —There are also other condiments that can be a significant source of sodium if you have too much.
 This includes: salsa, catsup, taco sauce and seasoning, garlic salt, onion salt, hot sauce, and barbeque sauce.
 Always check labels and choose lower-sodium varieties.
 Look for salt-free seasonings and use them to enhance the flavor of your dishes.
-Be cautious about the amount you use and measure if you have to – you may be surprised how a little bit can still add a lot of flavor to your meal.
+Be cautious about the amount of condiment you use, and measure if you have to – you may be surprised how a little bit can still add a lot of flavor to your meal.
 Even reduced sodium versions of some condiments like soy sauce contain over 700 mg per tablespoon, so read labels carefully.
 Try making your own salad dressing or salsa at home for a lower-sodium version.

-- Soups and broths —Make your own broths and soups at home.
+- Soups and broths —Make your own broths and soup at home.
 It’s easy to boil a chicken with some vegetables and use the broth to make a soup without adding any salt.
-If you want to buy soup or broth from the store, look for reduced sodium varieties.
+If you want to buy soup or broth from the store, look for reduced-sodium varieties.

-- Prepared mixes for pasta, rice, etc. —These highly processed foods can easily be replaced with healthy, homemade recipes that use fresh ingredients.
+- Prepared mixes for pasta, rice, etc. —These highly processed foods can easily be replaced with healthy, homemade recipes that use fresh, natural ingredients.
 If you are looking for a variety of healthy recipes, you may want to check out our FREE nutrition resource, Recipes for Healthy Living.

 - Pickled foods like pickles, relish, and sauerkraut —These foods are usually very high in sodium.
 One pickle wedge can have 500 mg of sodium!
 Limit these foods as much as possible.